-How to build a disaster recovery strategy for your virtual environment?
+Build a disaster recovery strategy for your virtual environment

 According to Gartner, large companies lose $300,000 for every hour of downtime they encounter.
 These kinds of losses can occur regardless of whether your organisation uses physical or virtual servers, so a good disaster recovery plan is essential in every situation.
 Fortunately, the recovery of virtual servers is easier than their physical counterparts, so how do you go about building disaster recovery into your virtualisation strategy?